-SAE Foundation Recognizes Ford Motor Company’s Alison Bazil for Advancing STEM Education and Career Opportunities for Women and Girls
+SAE Foundation Recognizes Ford Motor Company’s Alison Bazil for Advancing STEM Education

 The SAE Foundation is pleased to recognize Alison Bazil for her contributions to the industry and for her volunteer efforts to advance science, technology, engineering and math (STEM) opportunities for women and girls as a role model.